How to Build a Virtual Onboarding Program

 While virtual onboarding often takes place in conjunction with in-person onboarding, many companies are turning to a 100% virtual onboarding process as companies continue to work around the COVID-19 pandemic.

-There’s no one-size-fits-all approach when it comes to employee onboarding—and virtual onboarding is no different.
+There’s no one-size-fits-all approach when it comes to employee onboarding—and onboarding remote employees is no different.
 You want to build a program that is genuine to your company brand and culture, while also delivering the knowledge and skills employees need for a successful career at your company.

 But don’t feel like you have to do it all alone.